iliakan/javascript-book/en/01-basics/01-javascript-and-related-technologies/01-overview.md

 # Overview: JavaScript, Flash, Java, Silverlight and ActiveX

-Let's see what's so special in javascript, why javascript and what other useful  technologies exist besides it.
+Let's see what's so special in JavaScript, why JavaScript and what other useful  technologies exist besides it.

 =Cut

-## What is javascript?
+## What is JavaScript?

-<b>Javascript is a scripting language, created for making html-pages live</b>.
+<b>JavaScript is a scripting language, created for making html-pages live</b>.
 It turns the web into something more powerful than just interlinked html pages.

-Javascript has nothing in common with Java.
+JavaScript has nothing in common with Java.
 It is a completely different language with a similar naming.
-Javascript has the language specification called <a href="http://en.wikipedia.org/wiki/ECMAScript">ECMAScript</a>.
+JavaScript has the language specification called <a href="http://en.wikipedia.org/wiki/ECMAScript">ECMAScript</a>.

-Programs in Javascript are called <i>scripts</i>.
+Programs in JavaScript are called <i>scripts</i>.
 They need no compilation, you just write a script, append it to HTML-page and it works.

-Some people say javascript is like Python, some find it similar to Ruby or Self.
-The truth is that javascript is on its own, a really elegant but specific language.
+Some people say JavaScript is like Python, some find it similar to Ruby or Self.
+The truth is that JavaScript is on its own, a really elegant but specific language.

 ## What JavaScript can do?